acmh777/Consensys-Final-Project---acmh777/tests_description.md

-Tests used on the contract:
+Tests used on the contract are written in javascript using the chai assertion library.
+Here is a list of tests and their purpose:

 ###### 1) Can the contract be successfully deployed:
 This simple test is basically for convention and to make sure the contract as written can always be successfully deployed - whether it is to a development chain, testnet or mainnet.
 We test this in the standard way, making sure that the deployed contract instance is not undefined.